 |Clutch Size:||3-5 eggs|

-Curve-billed Thrasher populations declined by 37% between 1966 and 2015, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 3 million, with 36% living in the U.S., and 64% in Mexico.
-The species rates a 9 out of 20 on the Continental Concern Score.
-Curve-billed Thrasher is a U.S.-Canada Stewardship species, and is not on the 2016 State of North America's Birds' Watch List.
-Declines may be due to the loss of habitat to urban development and agriculture.Back to top
+Curve-billed Thrasher are fairly common, but their populations declined by just under 1% between 1966 and 2015 (representing a cumulative decline of about 14% over the whole period), according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 3.4 million.
+The species rates a 9 out of 20 on the Continental Concern Score, indicating it is a species of low conservation concern.
+Long-term declines may be due to the loss of habitat to urban development and agriculture in south Texas brushlands and Arizona’s Sonoran Desert.Back to top

 Lutmerding, J. A. and A. S. Love.
 Longevity records of North American birds.
 Version 2015.2.
 Patuxent Wildlife Research Center, Bird Banding Laboratory 2015.

 Partners in Flight (2017).
 Avian Conservation Assessment Database.
 2017.